 Today the wood is home to the South African (Delville Wood) National Memorial Longueval, and while it has been replanted, the wood still holds the remains of many who never came home, or who have no known grave.
 It is a place of pilgrimage for visitors to the Western Front battlefields, and on my bucket list if ever I do get to France one day.

 My work with the WW1 record cards will often bring forward the card of a casualty of the battle and I do keep a special eye open for them.

 Unfortunately, surviving Delville Wood was no guarantee of a safe passage back to the Union; in fact many survivors of the battle would loose their lives later in the war, or die of Spanish Flu when they returned home.
 Our family was one of the lucky ones.

-In South Africa there are a number of interesting Delville Wood memorials and artefacts, the most obvious being the Delville Wood Memorial at the Union Buildings, and in Cape Town.
-I know of two Hornbeam trees that were planted from cuttings from the last surviving tree at Delville Wood, and The National Museum of Military History in Saxonwold has a number of artefacts on display, the most poignant being a lantern that was recovered from the battlefield.
+In South Africa there are a number of interesting Delville Wood memorials and artifacts, the most obvious being the Delville Wood Memorial at the Union Buildings, and in Cape Town.
+I know of two Hornbeam trees that were planted from cuttings from the last surviving tree at Delville Wood, and The National Museum of Military History in Saxonwold has a number of artifacts on display, the most poignant being a lantern that was recovered from the battlefield.
 It still has the stub of the original candle inside it.

 That tiny light must have been a small comfort in the mass of death and destruction all around it.
 If only it could tell us what it witnessed in those fateful days.